Simplify cloud security with Red Hat and Microsoft

 Within Microsoft Azure, you can turn on security management and threat protection for Red Hat Enterprise Linux as a default.
 These settings deliver built-in behavioral analytics and use machine learning to identify attacks and zero-day exploits.
 Additionally, Microsoft Azure monitors Red Hat virtual machine-related networks and cloud services for known attack patterns and post-breach activity.

-Red Hat Insights includes services that help you more easily maintain compliance in hybrid cloud environments.
+Red Hat Lightspeed includes user-friendly services that help you maintain compliance in hybrid cloud environments.
 The policies service lets you define custom security policies, monitor systems for compliance, and alert teams when a system is out of compliance.
 And the compliance service lets you audit compliance with OpenSCAP policies, remediate systems that are out of compliance, and generate reports for regulatory compliance and security audits.
 You can also tailor the default policies to your environment and operations to generate more accurate results.

 Key built-in policy baselines include:

-Deploy consistent, hardened images across Azure and other environments with the Red Hat image builder
+Deploy hardened images across environments with the image builder service

-The Red Hat Enterprise Linux image builder service helps you create, manage, and deploy Red Hat Enterprise Linux operating system images across hybrid cloud environments more quickly and easily.
-You can build customized, security-hardened images, save them as templates, and push them to your Microsoft Azure inventory to simplify provisioning.
+Red Hat Lightspeed image builder service helps you create, manage, and deploy Red Hat Enterprise Linux operating system images across hybrid cloud environments more efficiently and in less time.
+To simplify provisioning, you can build customized, security-hardened images, save them as templates, and push them to your Microsoft Azure inventory.
 As a result, you can be sure that your systems are configured consistently across your datacenter and Microsoft Azure environments.

 Verify system integrity across environments with remote attestation